 Hephaistos married the goddess Aphrodite.
 The unlikely union occurred as a result of Hephaistos capturing her mother Hera in the invisible chains of a throne he had built, and the wedding was the price of release.
-The scene is a popular one in Greek art and usually depicts Dionysus leading Hephaistos, under the influence of wine, back to Olympus to free the entrapped Hera.
+The scene is a popular one in Greek art and usually depicts Dionysos leading Hephaistos, under the influence of wine, back to Olympus to free the entrapped Hera.
 However, the marriage was not to last as Aphrodite had numerous affairs, most notably with the god Ares.
 Hephaistos, informed by Helios, spied the lovers and captured them in an invisible net.
-Hephaistos’ most notable offspring in Greek mythology were Erichthonios, the king of Athens, and Periphetes, who lived near Epidauros and famously killed passing strangers with an iron club.
+Hephaistos’ most notable offspring in Greek mythology were Erichthonios, the king of Athens, and Periphetes, who lived near Epidaurus and famously killed passing strangers with an iron club.

 As an ingenious craftsman, Hephaistos is credited with making the sceptre and aegis of Zeus, the helmet of Hermes, secret locking doors for Hera’s chambers, and even the lovely first woman, Pandora, who he sculpted out of clay.
 He also manufactured automatons - gold maids who could speak and were intelligent - for himself and bronze Talos as a gift for King Minos of Crete.